Divyapriya382006/Portfolio-Pal/README.md

-# PortfolioPad
+# PortfolioPal

 ## 📌 Project Overview
-**PortfolioPad** is a web application designed to help users create a personal portfolio website **without needing to know coding**.
+**PortfolioPal** is a web application designed to help users create a personal portfolio website **without needing to know coding**.

-Users simply enter their details into the platform, and PortfolioPad dynamically generates a complete portfolio website for them.
+Users simply enter their details into the platform, and PortfolioPal dynamically generates a complete portfolio website for them.
 The project focuses on accessibility, security, and ease of use, making portfolio creation simple and efficient.

 ---